 The reason we go to a solution so fast is to limit our stress and anxiety.

-Then we say, “Whew, that’s handled” we take a deep breath and get on to what is next.
+Consequently, then we say, “Whew, that’s handled” we take a deep breath and get on to what is next.

 If that works, great.
 Then you can go on to solve a new problem.

 Pattern repetition is NOT viable when discussing addictions and change.

 HOWEVER, if the same problem keeps repeating, that’s another story.